psychemedia/storytelling-notes/hudden_dudden.md

 "Oh, I'll do betther with the hide nor that," says little Fairly.

-"Why what better can you do nor that wid it :" says the neighbour.
+"Why what better can you do nor that wid it:" says the neighbour.

 "Oh, I know myself," says little Fairly, for he was as cute as a fox as I said before, and wouldn't tell his saycrets to a stone wall, let alone a companion.
 And what do you think he done with the hide?
 Guess now — throth I'd let you guess from this to Christmas, and you'd never come inside it.
 Faix it was the complatest thing ever you heerd.
 What would you think but he tuk the hide and cut six little holes in partic'lar places he knew av himself, and thin he goes and he gets his mother's fortin, the six shillin's I told you about, and he hides the six shillin's in the six holes, and away he wint to a fair was convenient, about three days afther, where there was a great sight o' people, and a power o' sellin' and buyin', and dhrinkin' and fightin', by course, *and why nat*?